Finding a Top Financial Advisor Firm in Westerville, Ohio

 Yarger has a number of advisors who are insurance agents that can earn commissions from selling insurance products to clients.
 This makes the firm fee-based and is a potential conflict of interest.
 However, the firm is still a fiduciary, making it legally obliaged to act in the best interests of clients at all times.

 Yarger Wealth Strategies Background

-Yarger Wealth Strategies was founded in 2010.
-However, it only registered with the SEC as an investment advisor in 2020.
-The firm was founded by Jonathan L. Yarger, who serves as chief executive officer and chief compliance officer.
-Yarger is a chartered life underwriter (CLU), a chartered financial consultant (ChFC) and an accredited investment fiduciary (AIF).
+Yarger Wealth Strategies was founded in 2010 by Jonathan L. Yarger, who serves as chief executive officer and chief compliance officer.
+Yarger is a chartered life underwriter (CLU) and a chartered financial consultant (ChFC).

 The firm provides its clients with both wealth management services and financial planning services.
 Assets are primarily managed on a discretionary basis.